Exchanging a foreign licence: Who needs a Belgian driving licence?

 Is your driving licence in Belgium valid?

-European Union countries have agreements in place with Belgium that recognise foreign licences and allow their citizens to drive in Belgium.
-Even non-EU drivers can drive in Belgium using their foreign driver's licence, although in some cases an international driving permit may be requested, so check with your home country.
+European Union countries have agreements in place with Belgium that recognise foreign EU licences and allow their citizens to drive in Belgium.
+Similiarly, non-EU drivers can also drive in Belgium using their foreign driver's licence, although in some cases an international driving permit may be requested, so check with your home country.

 Expats moving to Belgium from countries from within the European Economic Area (EU plus Iceland, Norway and Lichtenstein) are not required to exchange their driver’s licence.
 However it is recommended to register national licences with the driving licence department of the local town hall in case of loss or theft.
 If a licence from an EEA country is lost or stolen the replacement will be a Belgian driving licence for those who have taken up residency.
 It is also possible to exchange an EEA licence for a Belgian equivalent, if you wish, which can serve as a local form of identification.

 EU licences are typically valid for 10 years, however, if you hold a driving licence for life (ie. one that has an unlimited validity period) issued by another EU country, you may be required to renew your licence two years after officially registering your place of residence in Belgium.

-Although third country nationals can use their foreign driver's licence in Belgium for short stays or up to six months – although sometimes an International Driving Permit (IDP) is also required – they typically will need a Belgian driver's licence if they plan to stay long-term or once they register as a Belgian resident.
+Although third country nationals can use their foreign driver's licence in Belgium for short stays or up to six months – although sometimes an International Driving Permit (IDP) is also required – they typically will need a Belgian driver's licence if they plan to stay long-term or once they register as an official Belgian resident.
 For information on IDPs, ask the driving authorities in your home country or visit your local town hall office.